-Google Chromecast‘s simple press-and-stream system has garnered many fans since it’s initial launch.
-But although the streaming device has built-in apps for just about anything you’d want to stream, one of its only real omissions is the lack of Amazon Prime Video support for streaming the Amazon films and TV series from Amazon’s popular on-demand service — thanks to the ongoing feud between the two tech giants.
+Google Chromecast‘s simple press-and-stream system has garnered lots of fans since it’s initial launch.
+But although the streaming device has built-in apps for just about anything you’d want to stream, one of its only real omissions is the lack of Amazon Prime Video support for streaming films and TV series from Amazon’s popular on-demand service — thanks to the ongoing feud between the two tech giants.

 Never fear: If you’re a Chromecast or Chromecast Ultra owner, you don’t need to buy a Fire Cube or Fire TV Stick to get Amazon Instant Video on your television.
 In fact, you don’t need anything else at all.
 Here’s how to get Amazon’s best video content onto your TV without paying an extra dime.

 What you’ll need

 This guide assumes that you already use a Chromecast or Android TV device and have it connected to your television and local network.
 You’ll also need a computer connected to the same network.
 Either Microsoft Windows or MacOS is fine, but you’ll need to use Google’s Chrome browser.
 If you have a Chromebook, or another device powered by Chrome OS, that’s also fine.

 Learn to cast